viamrobotics/docs/docs/services/vision/segmentation.md

 ## Configure an `obstacles_pointcloud` segmenter

 Obstacles Pointcloud is a segmenter that identifies well separated objects above a flat plane.
-It first identifies the biggest plane in the scene, eliminates that plane, and begins clustering the remaining points into objects.
+It first identifies the biggest plane in the scene, eliminates that plane, and clusters the remaining points into objects.

 {{< tabs >}}
 {{% tab name="Builder" %}}